LamakerOfficial/help-center/README.md

 ## 📢️ Publishing
 Create a pull request on this repo and title it like this "New Post: Name of Article" or if you're editing an article, title it like "Edit: Name of Existing Article".

-Your edit will be reviewed by [Korbs](https://github.com/KorbsStudio/) along with your code to check for any syntax error.
+Your edit will be reviewed by our support team along with your code to check for any syntax error.

 # Building
 If you're interested in learning on how to build the Help Center locally, maybe to preview that your article does show up properly, just follow the instructions below.